Montpelier High School (Ohio)

 Montpelier High School is a public high school in Montpelier, Ohio.
 It is the only high school in the Montpelier Exempted Village School district.
 Their nickname is the Locomotives.
 They are primarily members of the Buckeye Border Conference.

 Athletics

 Beginning with the 2016–17 school year, Montpelier became a member of the Buckeye Border Conference after a long tenure (1926–2016) as a member of the Northwest Ohio Athletic League.
-The Locos will play football in the Toledo Area Athletic Conference (TAAC), remain in the NWOAL for wrestling only, and participate in every other sport as a BBC member.
+The Locos play football in the Great Lakes Conference, remain in the NWOAL for wrestling only, and participate in every other sport as a BBC member.